ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-basic.md

     ![Open Create CSI-2 Packet TDMS Files VI](../../images/PXIe-148X-CreateTDMS-Project.png)

-    > The opened front panel of the Generation Getting Started Example is similar to the figure below.
+    > The opened front panel of the Create CSI-2 Packet TDMS Files Utility is similar to the figure below.

     ![Open Create CSI-2 Packet TDMS Files Front Panel](../../images/PXIe-148X-CreateTDMS-FrontPanel.png)

 2. Review the instructions on the VI front panel.
-For this tutorial the default settings will be used to generate a TDMS file for channel SO0 containing 10 frames at 1920x1080 and 30fps .
+For this tutorial the default settings is used to generate a TDMS file for channel SO0 containing 10 frames at 1920x1080 and 30fps .

-    > Note: During the first run of the VI, the **TDMS File Directory** control will be automatically populated with a value pointing to a subfolder (\"TDMS Files\").
+    > Note: During the first run of the VI, the **TDMS File Directory** control automatically populates with a value pointing to a subfolder (\"TDMS Files\").
 This subfolder is automatically created within the project folder to store any generated TDMS files.

 3. Run the VI to generate the TDMS file.

 4. Open Windows Explorer and navigate to <font face = "courier new">\<yourprojectdir\>\\Host\\Gen\\TDMS Files</font>.
 The newly created TDMS file has the prefix "SI0_" to indicate it is associated with the first channel 'SO0'.
-Although the prefix contains 'SI' suggesting 'serial input', when used with the Generation GSE the TDMS file will actually be associated with serial output channel 'SO0'.
+Although the prefix contains 'SI' suggesting 'serial input', when used with the Generation GSE, the TDMS file actually associates with serial output channel 'SO0'.

     ![Create CSI-2 Packet TDMS Files Explorer View](../../images/PXIe-148X-CreateTDMS-ExplorerView.png)

-5. The newly created TDMS file will be used in the following tutorial to perform a simple generation.
+5. The newly created TDMS file is used in the following tutorial to perform a simple generation.

 ## Performing a Simple Generation
 > Note: For the purposes of this tutorial, all input control values not specified should be left as the default value.